TMU theatre’s fall play features a small cast with a big task.

 Theatre Arts at TMU isn’t limited to any particular major, so all students are allowed to audition.

-“I think that’s kind of the strength of the theatre program, is that it’s not just theatre people,” said Jackson.
+“I think that’s kind of the strength of the theatre program, is that it’s not just theatre people,” said Johnson.
 “On cast and crew it’s all majors united to try to make a show that’s good and that’s pleasing to the Lord.“

 “It’s almost funny how diverse the characters in the show actually are,” responded Halverson.
 “It almost parallels how different we are from each other.”